telerik/maui-docs/controls/slider/value-thumb.md

 <snippet id='slider-getting-started-xaml' />

-## Range Track

-In addition to the thumb presenting the slider's `Value`, you can utilize the ran

 ## Drag Mode

 The Slider supports different dragging options&mdash;only the thumb or free.
 In addition, you can completely disable the drag.